bernardocarvalho/MARTe2/Docs/User/source/tutorial/epics/epics2/epics2.rst

 EPICS example 2
 ---------------

-The objective in this case is to monitor some outputs of the system using EPICSv3.
+After having seen the previous example, next we will see an application which monitors some outputs of the system using EPICSv3.
+Depending on the state, the application will store data in a file.

 This are the Real Time components for this example:

 .. image:: ./epics2_RT1.png
   :width: 800
   :alt: RT components 1

-* Depending on the state, store data in a file
-* Always monitoring

 .. image:: ./epics2_RT2.png
   :width: 800
   :alt: RT components 2

 To execute this example, follow the following instructions: